tylim88/react-router-link-nostack/README.md

 1. `onSamePage`: callback that trigger when user revisit the same page, can be undefined or null

-note:, no rerender when route to the same page, which is why you need this `onSamePage` props if you want to rerender.
+note: no rerender when route to the same page, which is why you need this `onSamePage` props if you want to rerender.